ddbj/www/_jga/download-e.md

 $ get -r J-DU999991
 ```

-In the DU directory, there are Study directory and tools directory which contains the decryption tools.
+In the DU directory, there are study directory and tools directory which contains the decryption tools.
 The Dataset directory under the Study directory contains metadata in tab-delimited text (tsv) and XML formats, and the Data and Analysis directories contain encrypted data files.

 The data access is explained below.